Skip to content

 Buy the Rucker 4.0 if: - You're training for a GORUCK event (Tough, Heavy, Star Course, Selection) - You ruck with 30+ lb regularly and feel it in your lower back with other packs - The pack only has to ruck - you have other bags for work, travel, commute - You want a purpose-built tool, not a compromise

-What the research shows: the elevated pocket changes how heavy carries feel.
+Testing against heavy carries backs this up: the elevated pocket changes how heavy carries feel.
 The weight stays where your trapezius and rhomboids can handle it, above the lumbar curve.
 Community reports and GORUCK's own design literature both point the same direction on this.

 Who should buy the GR1